onixldlc/PoW/README.md

 # PoW (Packet Over WebSocket)

 This project is a Go CLI application that facilitates communication over WebSocket using a proxy architecture.
-It allows users to send and receive messages through a middleware layer.
+It allows users to send and receive messages through a connector layer.

 ## Features

-- **Sender**: Sends packet to the middleware.
+- **Sender**: Sends packet to the connector.
-- **Receiver**: Listens for incoming messages from a middleware.
+- **Receiver**: Listens for incoming messages from a connector.
-- **Middleware**: Acts as a connector between the sender and receiver, processing messages as needed.
+- **Connector**: Acts as a connector between the sender and receiver, processing messages as needed.

 ## Installation